itzrushp/React-Chatbot-frontend/README.md

-# College Enquire Chatbot - Frontend
+# College Enquire Chatbot -Campass Compass Frontend

 Welcome to the **College Enquire Chatbot** repository!
 This project is part of an initiative to build a chatbot system designed to assist users with inquiries related to college facilities, admission processes, courses, and more.
 This repository contains the **frontend implementation** of the chatbot using **ReactJS**.